njaard/cow/README.md

 unfortunate.
 The only way to fix this is for the current version to be stored in a special format and the history to remain as real filesystem entries.

+* If you modify a file so that it is the same as the original, some garbage collection can be done there.